 Fancy cars

-While it might seem like wealthy people have multiple cars, this isn’t the case for most.
-Not every tycoon collects vehicles, like comedian and actor Jerry Seinfeld, who owns more than 150 luxury automobiles valued at $100 million.
+While it might seem like wealthy people have multiple cars, this isn't the case for most.
+Not every tycoon collects vehicles.
+For instance, comedian and actor Jerry Seinfeld owns more than 150 luxury automobiles, valued at $100 million.

 Ludacris drives a 1993 Acura Legend.
 Comedian and "Daily Show" writer Hasan Minhaj drives a Honda Odyssey minivan around New York City.
 And billionaire Warren Buffett, despite being the planet's sixth-wealthiest person, still drives a 10-year-old Cadillac DTS.